arnavs/networks-paper/README.md

 # networks.jl

-#=
-Implements the model described in Fogli and Veldkamp, "Germs, Social Networks, and Growth." (forthcoming).
-Copyright me and those authors.
+Provides an API around the model described in Fogli and Veldkamp, "Germs, Social Networks, and Growth." (forthcoming).
 @author: Arnav Sood
 @date: 2017-09-24
-=#